ShibeMedia/resource-hub/README.md

 `README.md` is the main file with the dogecoin product/serivce directory. <br>
 `~/write-up/...` is a folder for write-ups regarding the promise/demise of said project. <br>
-There is no license file as this information belongs in the Public Domain.
+`License` There is no license file as this information belongs in the Public Domain.

+### Contributing

+Feel free to add what ever you'd like by forking this repository and sumbitting PRs.
+Please note, this list is for things that have been released that people use or used previously.
+No "under construction" items, please.

 ### Sections